100 Ways To Live More Sustainably | Simple & Practical Tips

 16. Use pressure cookers: They’re energy-efficient and cook fast.

-17. Avoid opening the oven door too much while baking: This makes your oven work harder, wasting energy.
+17. Avoid opening the oven door too much while baking: This makes your oven work harder and wastes energy.

 18. Replace old water heater: If it’s 15 years or older, you should look into replacing it.
 Newer models are typically much more energy efficient.